jayttk02/CISC-496-GDP-2/README.md

 # How to run the server

-## Please note that I only had access to Windows machines.
+## Please note that I only had access to Windows machines and iPhones.
 While this should all work on Mac in theory, instructions may vary.

 1. Install Node JS (and npm along with it) on your machine.
 2. Using npm, install: